 First National Financial Corporation [the "Corporation" or "Company"] is the parent company of First National Financial LP ["FNFLP"], a Canadian-based originator, underwriter and servicer of predominantly prime residential [single family and multi-unit] and commercial mortgages.
-With almost \$94 billion in mortgages under administration as at December 31, 2015, FNFLP is an originator and underwriter of mortgages and a significant participant in the mortgage broker distribution channel.
+With over \$101 billion in mortgages under administration as at December 31, 2017, FNFLP is a significant participant in the mortgage broker distribution channel.

 The Corporation is incorporated under the laws of the Province of Ontario, Canada and has its registered office and principal place of business located at 100 University Avenue, Toronto, Ontario.
-The Corporation's common and preferred shares are listed on the Toronto Stock Exchange under the symbols FN and FN.PR.A, respectively.
+The Corporation's common and preferred shares are listed on the Toronto Stock Exchange under the symbols FN, FN.PR.A and FN.PR.B, respectively.